telerik/fiddler-everywhere-docs/get-started/traffic/capture-traffic.md

 That's it!
 Fiddler Everywhere will start immediatly to capture all the traffic generated from the preconfigured browser.

+### Change The Preconfigured Browser

+Use the [**Browsers** sub-menu]({% slug browsers-settings-submenu %}) to assign a path to a third-party Chromium browsers or to change the default path to the Google Chrome browser.

 ## System Capturing

 Once Fiddler Everywhere is installed, and its root certificate trusted, you can utilize the web-traffic capturing of the proxy client.